Wedding Toast: Tips, Speech Ideas, How To Write, & How To End

 While the number of people delivering toasts is entirely up to a couple’s preference, the below are traditionally followed.

-- Toast from the best man to the bride
+- Toast from the best man dedicated to the groom including the bride

-- Toast from the maid/matron of honor to the groom
+- Toast from the maid/matron of honor to the bride including the groom

 - Toast from the father of the bride to the couple